-Be sure you’re ready for the responsibility.
+Call the shelter for their current COVID-19 shelter hours and procedures.
+You may need to make an appointment.
+Also, be sure you’re ready for the responsibility.
 You might be getting the dog or cat for your kids, but they’ll get bored with Skippy in a year or less.
 That leaves you caring for it for well over a decade.
 Maybe longer.

 Additionally, most shelters will not let you pay for a pet and leave.
 Most require a picture ID with your present address.
 If you rent, you may need to supply proof that pets are okay for your house or apartment.

 At Coastal, we get questions about pet and livestock health almost every day.
 To help answer some of your new-pet questions, we sent our very own Meg Walker over to Stayton Veterinary Clinic in Stayton, Oregon, to get some answers.
 Check out the interview and learn how you can get answers to your pet questions.

 Are You a Dog or Cat Person?
 Maybe Both?

 Some shelters are dog or cat specific, but many have both.
 Cats are generally kept in a communal room while dogs will be in separate kennels.

 Choose the Right Breed

 As you meet the cats and dogs up for adoption ask plenty of questions.
 If you need a hypoallergenic pet, let the shelter know.
 This is also a good time to let the shelter know about your home, family activity level (do you go hiking every weekend or do you lounge), and how much room you have for the pet to run and play.
 There’s a big difference between the type of dog or cat that will thrive in an apartment versus a 20-acre ranch.
 The experts at the shelter can help you decide on a breed based on your needs.

 Bring the Whole Family